6 steps to master your content creation process in 2026 (plus 9 content creation tools)

 Physical content KPIs

 How did previous generations measure success?
-This question is a little more complicated, but not impossible to calculate.
+This question is slightly more complex but not impossible to calculate.

 If you’ve started a new campaign in the form of print ads, you can check whether sales have increased during this period.
-Even though this tactic is not as precise as digital tracking, you can still draw conclusions about the success of the distributed campaign.
+Although this tactic is less precise than digital tracking, you can still draw conclusions about the distributed campaign’s success.

 Another important metric here is ROI.
 How much did sales increase in relation to the cost of the campaign?